audacity/audacity/lib-src/expat/win32/README.txt

-Expat can be built on Windows in three ways: using MS Visual C++ (6.0 or .NET), Borland C++ Builder 5 or Cygwin.
+Expat can be built on Windows in two ways: using MS Visual Studio .NET or Cygwin.

 * Cygwin:
   This follows the Unix build procedures.

-* C++ Builder 5:
-  Possible with make files in the BCB5 subdirectory.
-  Details can be found in the ReadMe file located there.

-* MS Visual C++ 6:
-  Based on the workspace file expat.dsw.
-The related project files (.dsp) are located in the lib subdirectory.

-* MS Visual Studio .NET 2002, 2003, 2005, 2008, 2010:
+* MS Visual Studio 2013, 2015 and 2017:
-  The VC++ 6 workspace file (expat.dsw) and project files (.dsp) can be opened and imported in VS.NET without problems.
+  A solution file for Visual Studio 2013 is provided: expat.sln.
+  The associated project files (*.vcxproj) reside in the appropriate project directories.
+This solution file can be opened in VS 2015 or VS 2017 and should be upgraded automatically if VS 2013 is not also installed.
+  Note: Tests have their own solution files.

 * All MS C/C++ compilers:
   The output for all projects will be generated in the win32\bin